Floater: Vitreous detachments

+Retinal detachment

+As a complication of Vitreous detachment, part of the retina might be torn off by the departing vitreous membrane causing a retinal detachment.
+A retinal tear may also allow fluid to leak behind the retina, causing it to detach.
+This will often leak blood into the vitreous, which is seen by the patient as a sudden appearance of numerous small black dots or ribbons moving across the field of vision.
+Sometimes a gray curtain may appear to partially block vision in one eye.
+Retinal detachment requires immediate medical attention, as it can easily cause blindness.
+Consequently, both the appearance of flashes and the sudden onset of numerous small floaters should be rapidly investigated by an eye care provider, preferably a retinal ophthalmologist.

 Regression of the hyaloid artery

 The hyaloid artery, an artery running through the vitreous humour during the fetal stage of development, regresses in the third trimester of pregnancy.
 Its disintegration can sometimes leave cell matter.

 Other common causes

 Patients with retinal tears may experience floaters if red blood cells are released from leaky blood vessels, and those with uveitis or vitritis, as in toxoplasmosis, may experience multiple floaters and decreased vision due to the accumulation of white blood cells in the vitreous humour.

 Other causes for floaters include cystoid macular edema and asteroid hyalosis.
 The latter is an anomaly of the vitreous humour, whereby calcium clumps attach themselves to the collagen network.
 The bodies that are formed in this way move slightly with eye movement, but then return to their fixed position.

 Diagnosis

 Floaters are often readily observed by an ophthalmologist or an optometrist with the use of an ophthalmoscope or slit lamp.
 However, if the floater is near the retina, it may not be visible to the observer even if it appears large to the patient.

 Increasing background illumination or using a pinhole to effectively decrease pupil diameter may allow a person to obtain a better view of his or her own floaters.
 The head may be tilted in such a way that one of the floaters drifts towards the central axis of the eye.
 In the sharpened image the fibrous elements are more conspicuous.

 The presence of retinal tears with new onset of floaters was surprisingly high (14%; 95% confidence interval, 12–16%) as reported in a meta-analysis published as part of the Rational Clinical Examination Series in the Journal of the American Medical Association.
 Patients with new onset flashes and/or floaters, especially when associated with visual loss or restriction in the visual field, should seek more urgent ophthalmologic evaluation.